Tallest and Largest Waterfalls in the United States of America

 4. Colonial Creek Falls

-It’s also known as Hiavaty Falls, and it’s located in Washington’s North Cascades National Park.
+It’s also known as Hiavaty Falls and is located in Washington’s North Cascades National Park.
 Colonial Creek is the source of the waterfall, which features 14 different drops with an average slope of 65 degrees.
-There are 14 separate drops in Colonial Creek, with an average slope of 65 degrees.
 Colonial Creek is a small brook with a constant year-round flow.

 Total Height: 2,568 ft (783 m)